jsc329/ammonitorwiki/12-photos.md

 > *Figure 12.1.
 Photos should be placed (manually or automatically) into
 > the “photo\_drop” directory or into the “motion\_drop” directory (if
 > captured by motion trigger).
 AMMonitor functions will move them to the
-> more permanent “photos” directory, and log each file’s metadata into
+> more permanent “photos” or “motion” directories, and log each file’s
-> the database.*
+> metadata into the database.*

 For this chapter, the directories (folders) of interest are the ‘photo\_drop’, ‘photos’, ‘motion\_drop’, and ‘motion’ directories, which